What Is Bitcoin?

 What is fiat money?

-In the past, people could go to the bank to exchange their paper money for gold or other precious metals.
-Back then, this mechanism ensured that currencies like the U.S. dollar had their value tied to an equivalent amount in gold.
-However, the gold standard was abandoned by the majority of nations and is no longer the basis of our monetary systems.
+People used to be able to go to the bank and exchange their paper money for gold or other precious metals.
+Back then, this method insured that the value of currencies like the US dollar was linked to an equal quantity of gold.
+However, the majority of countries abandoned the gold standard, and it is no longer the foundation of our monetary systems.

 - It’s issued by a central authority or government.